davidjamesdimalanta/component-lib/CONTRIBUTING.md

-# Contributing to Scroll Progress Button
+# Contributing to Component Library

 Thank you for your interest in contributing!
 This document provides guidelines and instructions for contributing to this project.